The Best Areas to Stay in Tokyo for First Time Visitors

 Welcome to the heart of Tokyo!

-Something that stands out is that once you’re out of Shinjuku’s hotspot, like Kabukicho, it becomes a very serene and quiet, residential area.
-In other words, it gives you the best of both worlds – allowing you to enjoy the nightlife and peacefulness.
+Something that stands out is that once you’re out of Shinjuku’s hotspot, like Kabukicho, it becomes a very serene and quiet residential area.
+In other words, it gives you the best of both worlds – allowing you to enjoy nightlife and peace.

 Shinjuku is a very safe area, and I cannot recommend it enough!